-In our ideal simulator world, you probably won't have to execute a missed approach.
-Assuming you stayed on the glide slope, you should have popped out of the murk at the decision height, and with 800 metre visibility, the runway should Sight runway; disenhave been in view soon after.
-With the runway in sight, you could then turn wildly to get on course (it's very hard to be lined up perfectly) and land "normally" gage autopilot; cross (which for me involves a lot of bouncing around and cursing).
-Park the plane, then stagger out of the cockpit and have another hamburger!
+have been in view soon after.
+With the runway in sight, you could then turn wildly to get on course (it's very hard to be lined up perfectly) and land "normally" (which for me involves a lot of bouncing around and cursing).
+Park the plane, then Land; eat hamburger stagger out of the cockpit and have another hamburger!

-10.5 Epilogue
+10.6 Epilogue